MitvaGami/PropertyPilot_AI/readme.md

 *   **SQLite:**
     *   **Relevance:** A lightweight, self-contained, serverless relational database.
 Demonstrates fundamental database management skills, including SQL querying, data modeling, and local data persistence – essential for almost any software application.
 Its simplicity makes it perfect for rapid prototyping and deployment.
 *   **Pandas:**
     *   **Relevance:** The go-to library for data manipulation and analysis in Python.
-Used for efficient data loading and processing from CSV to SQLite.
+Used here for efficient data loading and processing from CSV to SQLite.
 Showcases skills in data wrangling, a crucial step in preparing data for AI models.
 *   **Flask:**
     *   **Relevance:** A minimalist yet powerful Python micro-web framework.
 Employed to create a simple, interactive web-based chat interface.
-This demonstrates basic full-stack development capabilities, API integration, and front-end interaction, highlighting the ability to deliver a user-facing application.
+This demonstrates basic full-stack development capabilities, API integration (connecting to the Rasa server), and front-end interaction, highlighting the ability to deliver a user-facing application.
 *   **Git & GitHub:**
     *   **Relevance:** Indispensable tools for modern software development.
 Their usage demonstrates adherence to professional version control best practices, collaborative development readiness, and effective project documentation and sharing.